coleifer/peewee/docs/peewee/crdb.rst

 The ``playhouse.cockroachdb`` extension module provides the following classes and helpers:

-* :py:class:`CockroachDatabase` - a subclass of :py:class:`PostgresqlDatabase`,
+* :class:`CockroachDatabase` - a subclass of :class:`PostgresqlDatabase`,
   designed specifically for working with CRDB.
-* :py:class:`PooledCockroachDatabase` - like the above, but implements
+* :class:`PooledCockroachDatabase` - like the above, but implements
   connection-pooling.
-* :py:meth:`~CockroachDatabase.run_transaction` - runs a function inside a
+* :meth:`~CockroachDatabase.run_transaction` - runs a function inside a
   transaction and provides automatic client-side retry logic.

 Special field-types that may be useful when using CRDB:

-* :py:class:`UUIDKeyField` - a primary-key field implementation that uses
+* :class:`UUIDKeyField` - a primary-key field implementation that uses
   CRDB's ``UUID`` type with a default randomly-generated UUID.
-* :py:class:`RowIDField` - a primary-key field implementation that uses CRDB's ``INT`` type with a default ``unique_rowid()``.
+* :class:`RowIDField` - a primary-key field implementation that uses CRDB's ``INT`` type with a default ``unique_rowid()``.
-* :py:class:`JSONField` - same as the Postgres :py:class:`BinaryJSONField`, as
+* :class:`JSONField` - same as the Postgres :class:`BinaryJSONField`, as
   CRDB treats JSON as JSONB.
-* :py:class:`ArrayField` - same as the Postgres extension (but does not support multi-dimensional arrays).
+* :class:`ArrayField` - same as the Postgres extension (but does not support multi-dimensional arrays).

-CRDB is compatible with Postgres' wire protocol and exposes a very similar SQL interface, so it is possible (though **not recommended**) to use :py:class:`PostgresqlDatabase` with CRDB:
+CRDB is compatible with Postgres' wire protocol and exposes a very similar SQL interface, so it is possible (though **not recommended**) to use :class:`PostgresqlDatabase` with CRDB:

-1. CRDB does not support nested transactions (savepoints), so the :py:meth:`~Database.atomic` method has been implemented to enforce this when using :py:class:`CockroachDatabase`.
+1. CRDB does not support nested transactions (savepoints), so the :meth:`~Database.atomic` method has been implemented to enforce this when using :class:`CockroachDatabase`.
 For more info :ref:`crdb-transactions`.
 2. CRDB may have subtle differences in field-types, date functions and introspection from Postgres.
-3. CRDB-specific features are exposed by the :py:class:`CockroachDatabase`, such as specifying a transaction priority or the ``AS OF SYSTEM TIME`` clause.
+3. CRDB-specific features are exposed by the :class:`CockroachDatabase`, such as specifying a transaction priority or the ``AS OF SYSTEM TIME`` clause.